Adenomyosis

 Surgical Options

-• Hysterectomy: In more severe cases, where other treatments have failed, a hysterectomy (removal of the uterus) may be recommended.
+When medications aren’t enough, or if symptoms are particularly severe, surgery may be an option.
+Where other treatments have failed, a hysterectomy (removal of the uterus) may be recommended.
 This procedure completely eliminates adenomyosis but is a significant surgery with a longer recovery time.

 ECCO-Medical-600